Samettarim/php-auto-autoloader/README.md

 # Usage

-The only thing you have to do is to integrate the two files `init.php`, that's it :)
+The only thing you have to do is to integrate the two file `init.php` and the autoload folder to the root of your project, that's it :)
 And now instantiate your classes, interfaces, traits or even abstract classes, no matter where.

 ## Example